gitforwork2/gitforwork.github.io/_posts/2017-5-17-eb5-regional-center.md

 * Watch out for overtly out of the line promises/promotions like risk free returns, gauranteed permanent status, high return on investments etc.

-If the Eb-5 investment entity end up being fradulaent, you risk of not only failing to obtain LPR, but you might also loose the money.
+If the Eb-5 investment entity end up being fradulant, you risk of not only failing to obtain LPR, but you might also loose the money.
 Hence, be extremely cautious and careful about your investment.
 If you suspect anything after the investment was made report to USCIS and SEC.

 Add more real examples of eb-5 projects completed through regional-centers (atleast 2 paragraphs) expand reals examples of the risky cases reported.